Mesothelioma and Asbestos Trust Funds

 What Are Asbestos Trust Funds?

-The Mesothelioma Veterans Center can help you file asbestos trust fund claims quickly if you’re eligible.
-You may start to get trust fund payouts in 90 days or less by filing claims with us.
+The Mesothelioma Veterans Center’s legal partners can help you file asbestos trust fund claims quickly if you’re eligible.
 Get started right now.

-Asbestos Trust Fund Payouts
+How Much Are Asbestos Trust Fund Payouts Worth?

-Trust fund payouts vary by case.
+Asbestos trust fund payouts vary by case.
 Each trust has a different amount of money in it, and patients may qualify to file claims with several trusts.

 See examples of how much money specific trusts may pay out for mesothelioma below.